Psalm 19

 Mountains and clouds held a particular fascination for both Friedrich and the English writer and artist John Ruskin, especially in relation to their being the purest manifestation of the Creator (Nichols 2016: 377).
 It is through Ruskin’s words that the spiritual potential of Joseph Mallord William Turner’s art is best revealed.
 The latter’s The Pass at Faido, St Gotthard portrays a mountainscape formed by the force of nature at the sight of which humanity feels small and powerless.
 In the spirit of the beginning of Psalm 19, the human being can only stand in awe in face of this spectacle.

-Turner, Friedrich, and Costa had all worked from nature in the places portrayed in their paintings, abstracting, combining and condensing elements according to their personal experience of their respective sites.
+Turner, Friedrich, and Costa had all worked from nature in the places portrayed in their paintings, abstracting, combining, and condensing elements according to their personal experience of their respective sites.
 It is hence through their eyes and their feelings that the viewer is presented with these ‘passages’ from the Book of Nature.
 They offer us landscapes whose beauty has the power to turn our awe into praise—a praise like the Psalmist’s.

 References